 (Adds company news)

-LONDON, May 15 (Reuters) - Britain’s FTSE 100 index is seen opening 6 to 8 points lower, or down as much as 0.1 percent, on Thursday, according to financial bookmakers.
+Sept 14 (Reuters) - Britain’s FTSE 100 index is seen opening up 47 to 56 points, or 0.9 percent higher on Monday, according to financial bookmakers, with futures up 0.3 percent ahead of the cash market open.
 For more on the factors affecting European stocks, please click on

 > Financial Times

 > Other business headlines Multimedia versions of Reuters Top News are now available for: * 3000 Xtra : visit topnews.session.rservices.com * BridgeStation: view story .134 For more information on Top News visit topnews.reuters.com (Reporting by Kit Rees)